GaryHostt/rock-paper-scissors/docs/STRATEGIES.md

 ## Advanced Game Theory and Psychological Tactics

-This document details the strategies implemented in the "Very Hard" difficulty mode, based on game theory, statistical analysis, and behavioral psychology.
+This document details the strategies implemented in all difficulty modes, based on game theory, statistical analysis, behavioral psychology, and **hyperparameter optimization** (v2.1).

+**Latest Update (v2.1)**: Very Hard difficulty now uses **41 scientifically-optimized parameters** instead of hardcoded values, achieving a **10.2% performance improvement**.
+See [HYPERPARAMETER_OPTIMIZATION.md](HYPERPARAMETER_OPTIMIZATION.md) for details.

 ---